hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-Introduction.md

 In addition, I noticed that creating and reading examples is really helpful to understand the theory.
 It is why I built Python notebooks.
 The goal is two folds:

 1. To provide a starting point to use Python/Numpy to apply linear algebra concepts.
-And since the final goal is to use linear algebra concepts for data sciences it seems natural to continuously go between theory and code.
+And since the final goal is to use linear algebra concepts for data science it seems natural to continuously go between theory and code.
 All you will need is a working Python installation with major mathematical librairies like Numpy/Scipy/Matplotlib.

 2. Give a more concrete vision of the underlying concepts.
 I found hugely useful to play and experiment with these notebooks in order to build my understanding of somewhat complicated theoretical concepts or notations.
 I hope that reading them will be as useful.